Debdeep23/Weather-App/README.md

 # Weather-App
-This is a simple Weather App created using Javascript,HTML and CSS , and by accessing OpenWeatherMap API.
+This is a simple Weather App created using Javascript,HTML and CSS , using OpenWeatherMap API for fetching weather and geolocation information .